-Students, 5th through 12th grade, including seniors, who take exams, will be exempt from the final exams only, if the following criteria are met in each class: an A average or above with no more than 3 absences per semester, a B average with no more than 2 absences per semester, and a C average with 1 absence per semester.
+Students, 5th through 12th grade, including seniors, who take exams, will be exempt from the final exams only, if the following criteria are met in each class: an average of 93 or above with no more than 3 absences per semester, an average of 85 - 92 with no more than 2 absences per semester, and 76-84 with no absences per semester.
 All absences either excused or unexcused will count including doctor's notes.
+Three tardies or three early dismissals will count as an absence for this policy.
 Please note, 9 week courses will not be exempt.
 Although this policy rewards academic performance, the primary purpose is to improve school attendance by rewarding exemplary attendance.